oliveripkanam/wifi-fixer/README.md

 2. Click "Start Diagnostics" to run the tests
 3. Review the results and download the fix script if needed
 4. Follow the on-screen instructions to apply fixes
+5. View your test history to track connectivity trends

 ### Local Version
 1. Download or clone this repository
-2. Open `wifi-diagnostics.html` in any modern web browser
+2. Open `index.html` in any modern web browser
 3. Follow the same steps as the online version

 ## Technologies Used